The following lists rootstocks in ascending order of size, smallest first. The numbering scheme for rootstocks does not run in an intuitive sequence!

 Disadvantages: Requires a permanent stake.
 The ground around the tree should be mulched or kept weed free, because it cannot compete with other plants.
-Not suitable for areas where fireblight is prevalent (not usually a problem in the UK).
+Not the best choice if you just want to plant an apple tree and then forget about it.

 M26 is a good general-purpose rootstock, which can be used for a wide variety of purposes, from medium-sized bush trees, to cordons and espaliers.
 Best considered for the same situations as MM106 (below) but where you want a smaller tree, although vigour increases in warmer climates.

 Advantages: Produces a good productive tree.
 Good choice for cordons.
 One of the most cold-hardy of the Malling-series rootstocks.

 Disadvantages: Usually needs a permanent stake, but this need not be as prominent as it is for the smaller rootstocks.
 Susceptible to fireblight (not usually an issue in the UK) and woolly aphid.
 Some authorities classify it as susceptible to collar rot (which is an issue if planting in damp ground).